danmgs/-AWS.Pipeline.CloudFormation/README.md

 ## Prerequisites

-You should have aws cli installed and configured on your computer.
+You should have aws cli installed and configured with your AWS credentials on your computer.

 ## Folder Organization